ThisisRDSharma/Siddu-/README.md

 One key setting is the targeted good-to-bad ratio, which is set between 3:1 and 5:1.
 This ratio is used as a threshold to help minimize false positives by ensuring that for every fraudulent alert (bad), the system verifies that there are at least 3 to 5 legitimate transactions (good) under similar conditions.

+Input Data:

+The system receives transaction data, which includes the Zelle receiver token and the transaction amount.
+Rule Evaluation:

+The IBM Safer Payments rules engine processes this data using manually written rules to assess the transaction’s risk.
+Decision Making:

+High Risk: The transaction is declined.
+Mid Risk: The transaction is accepted but flagged for review.